 Before entering the state of Ihram, you should get yourself into a state of physical cleanliness including taking care of your personal hygiene tasks at home.
 Once you have entered Ihram, shaving, clipping, and trimming are prohibited so taking care of this prior to your intention to begin Hajj is recommended.

 When you are ready to enter Ihram, you must first perform Ghusl before dressing in your ceremonial clothing.
 Ghusl is the ritual cleansing that involves bathing the whole body and if, for any reason, Ghusl cannot be carried out, Wudhu (ablution) must be performed in its place.
 The intention (Niyah) behind bathing for Hajj or Umrah must be clear.

 Once you have entered a state of physical purity, it is time for both men and women to offer two Rakahs of Salah al-Ihram.
 Rakah must also be made for the Niyah of entering the state of Ihram and must be made before crossing the boundary of Miqat – the location from which Ihram starts.

 If you are flying as part of your Hajj, it is recommended to prepare for Ihram before getting on your final flight.
 Some Islamic airlines and airports have facilities available to get ready and make prayer if you have a stopping point on your journey; however, the closer you get to Miqat, the busier these facilities can become so make sure to plan ahead.

 "One shouldn't pass the Miqat unless he/she is in the state of Ihram."

-Knowledge and seeking information can ensure you carry out the best Ihram practices and our team have found some of the commonly asked questions regarding Ihram to keep you stay informed.
+Knowledge and seeking information can ensure you carry out the best Ihram practices and our team has found some of the commonly asked questions regarding Ihram to keep you informed.

 What Actions are Considered Permissible During Ihram?